Skip to main content

 Can You Refuse to Hire a Sex Offender?

-As an employer and business owner, you have a duty to maintain a safe workplace and protect your customers.
-To these ends, one day you may need to inquire about the legality of refusing to hire a sex offender, or, if you already did, terminating an offender's employment.
+As an employer and business owner, you have a legal obligation to maintain a safe workplace and protect your customers.
+To these ends, one day you may need to inquire about the legality of refusing to hire a sex offender or terminating that offender's employment.

 In most situations, there is a fine line between adhering to state laws limiting the use of convictions in employment decisions, and the responsibility not to engage in negligent hiring.

-Under these laws, to refuse to hire a sex offender (or any criminal), there generally must be a connection between the job and the criminal offense such that employment would create an unreasonable risk to your employees and customers.
+Refusing to hire a sex offender (or any criminal), generally requires a connection between the job and the criminal offense such that employment would create an unreasonable risk to your employees and customers.
+Employers must conduct an individualized assessment for each potential hire.
+There are also programs available such as the Federal Bonding Program which may give employers some comfort in hiring individuals with a conviction record.

-An analysis under this rule would include gathering information about the type of sex crime and victim, your employees and your customers.
+An analysis under this rule would include gathering information about the type of sex crime and victim, your employees, your business model, and your customers.
+The most important question is: Would the job applicant’s criminal history affect their ability to perform the job they applied for?

-Would the offender employee be exposed to persons similar to his victim?
-Would the offender be left unsupervised with other employees or customers?
+Other questions to consider include whether the offender employee would be exposed to persons similar to his victim and if the offender would be left unsupervised with other employees or customers.

-For example, you may have to consider hiring a male sex offender for a construction position when there are no female employees and all duties are completed in public.
+• On the other hand, you may have to consider hiring that same male sex offender for a construction position when there are no female employees and all duties are completed in public.

 Ultimately, whether you may legally refuse to hire a sex offender is a fact-intensive inquiry that relies heavily on state laws.
-If you come across such a situation, it is wise to first consult with an attorney.
+If you come across such a situation where you would like to make a job offer to someone with a sex offense on their record but have some concerns, it is wise to first consult with an attorney familiar with employment law for legal advice.

 Was this helpful?